GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/default_other.rst

 normalVector                     r1_array                                                                             Unit normal vector to the embedded surface.
 numEdgesPerElement               localIndex                                                                           (no description available)
 numFacesPerElement               localIndex                                                                           (no description available)
-numNodes                         integer_array                                                                        Number of nodes of each EmbeddedSurface.
 numNodesPerElement               localIndex                                                                           (no description available)
 tangentVector1                   r1_array                                                                             Unit vector in the first tangent direction to the embedded surface.
 tangentVector2                   r1_array                                                                             Unit vector in the second tangent direction to the embedded surface.